2022 Sri Lankan presidential election: Conduct

-On 18 July, the Speaker of the Parliament requested police to conduct investigations on those who publish posts on social media networks threatening and exerting pressure to MPs regarding the voting in the presidential election, and Police Headquarters gave instructions to the Computer Crimes Investigation Division to enforce the law against such people.
+On 18 July the Speaker of the Parliament requested police to conduct investigations on those who publish posts on social media networks threatening and exerting pressure to MPs regarding the voting in the presidential election, and Police Headquarters gave instructions to the Computer Crimes Investigation Division to enforce the law against such people.

-After media reporting that some political parties have asked their MPs to take a photo of their ballot papers to check if they defied the party line, speaker and the secretary-general of the Parliament warned parliamentarians not to show their ballot papers to anybody else.
+After media reporting that some political parties asked their MPs to take a photo of their ballot papers to check if they defied the party line, speaker and the secretary-general of the Parliament warned parliamentarians not to show their ballot papers to anybody else.
 The MPs were also barred from bringing their mobile phones to the ballot box.
 It was further informed that any moves to force an MP to photograph their ballot will result in them being banned from sitting in Parliament for seven years.

 Results

 Aftermath

-Wickremesinghe was sworn in as the eight executive President of Sri Lanka in the Parliament before Chief Justice Jayantha Jayasuriya.
-After Wickremesinghe was declared the winner, it was widely expected that the 2022 Sri Lankan protests would resume, as protestors had been demanding his resignation as Prime Minister.
+Wickremesinghe was sworn in as the eighth executive president of Sri Lanka in the Parliament before Chief Justice Jayantha Jayasuriya.
+After Wickremesinghe was declared the winner, it was widely expected that the 2022 Sri Lankan protests would resume, as protestors had been demanding his resignation as prime minister.

-The day after his victory, Wickremesinghe appointed SLPFA MP Dinesh Gunawardena as Prime Minister.
+The day after his victory, Wickremesinghe appointed SLPFA MP Dinesh Gunawardena as prime minister.
 Gunawardena and Wickremesinghe were classmates during school days.

-On 22 July, Chinese President Xi Jinping congratulated Wickremesinghe on his election, stating that the country would "surely overcome temporary difficulties and push forward the process of economic and social recovery" under his leadership.
+On 22 July, Chinese president Xi Jinping congratulated Wickremesinghe on his election, stating that the country would "surely overcome temporary difficulties and push forward the process of economic and social recovery" under his leadership.

+On August 3, Queen Elizabeth II of the United Kingdom congratulated Wickremesinghe on his election and stated she looked forward to strengthening bilateral ties between Sri Lanka and the UK.